yringhring/Domain-composition-of-physical-activity/README.md

 ## Input Data Format Example

-Below is an example of the data format required for the input CSV file (data_USA.csv):
+Below is an example of the data format required for the input CSV file (`data_XXX.csv`):

 | ID    | PtotalMETs | percentage_work | percentage_travel | percentage_recreation | weight   |
 |-------|------------|-----------------|-------------------|-----------------------|----------|